-neurosymbolic approaches.
+Table 2 shows the number of formulas from our benchmark set that are successfully repaired by each system.
+In the Excel domain, we see that EXCEL-DESKTOP, which only produces a single repair candidate for each faulty formula, performs worst, repairing only 83 of the 200 formulas.
+The symbolic state-of-the-art GRMTOOLS repairs up to 108 formulas, but still lags the neural and neurosymbolic approaches.
 In particular, GRMTOOLS fails to repair many formulas where the edit is far away from the location where the error state is raised.
 In terms of neural approaches, we find that BIFI, which is trained specifically for our task and domain, can repair substantially more formulas than the symbolic approaches (across all cutoffs).
 BIFI also outperforms CODEX at top-1, but repairs fewer formulas at more lenient cutoffs.
 CODEX-EDIT, which is designed for the task of editing user input, improves over both BIFI and CODEX, outperforming both approaches over all top-K cutoffs.
 LAMIRAGE, which combines the advantages of symbolic candidate enumeration with neural error localization and ranking, fixes the most formulas across all systems.
 LAMIRAGE fixes 27 more formulas at the top-1 cutoff than the next best system, CODEX-EDIT.

-In the PowerFx domain, LAMIRAGE similarly outperforms all baselines across all cutoffs, repairing 64 more formulas at the top-1 cutoff compared to the next best system (CODEX-EDIT).
+In the Power Fx domain, LAMIRAGE similarly outperforms all baselines across all cutoffs, repairing 64 more formulas at the top-1 cutoff compared to the next best system (CODEX-EDIT).
 All systems with data-driven components, in this case neural approaches and LAMIRAGE, experienced a drop in performance compared to the Excel domain, though LAMIRAGE experienced a smaller drop.
 The purely symbolic approach GRMTOOLS repaired a comparable number of formulas in both domains.
-We believe this is due to the fact that while PowerFx is a growing language, publicly available PowerFx code corpora is significant smaller than that for Excel.
+We believe this is due to the fact that while Power Fx is a growing language, publicly available Power Fx code is significant scarcer than Excel code.
 This challenge in data availability is reflected in our own training data as well.
-Neural approaches that benefit from significant pre-training (e.g. CODEX and CODEX-EDIT) experienced a smaller drop than BIFI, which was trained specifically on the PowerFx data we collected.
+Neural approaches that had significant pre-training (e.g. CODEX and CODEX-EDIT) experienced a smaller drop than BIFI, which was trained specifically on the Power Fx data we collected.
 LAMIRAGE, which combines symbolic and neural benefits, experienced the smallest drop in performance (4 fewer formulas repaired at top-1 cutoff) compared to the next best approach (CODEX-EDIT, which repaired 41 fewer at top-1 cutoff).

-In both domains, we notice that CODEX and CODEX-EDIT results improve substantially between top-1 and top-3 cutoffs (while still trailing LAMIRAGE) and stabilizing thereafter.
+In both domains, we notice that CODEX and CODEX-EDIT results improve substantially between top-1 and top-3 cutoffs (while still trailing LAMIRAGE) and stabilize thereafter.
 We believe these large pretrained models fail to account for differences in low-code formulas, as their training corpus primarily consist of programs written in general purpose languages.
-Both engines are capable of producing viable candidates, but are not suitably distinguishing between them.
+Both engines are capable of producing viable candidates, but do not suitably distinguish among them.

 We also compute the median time to produce all candidate repairs for each formula in our benchmarks.
-We exclude EXCEL-DESKTOP as error recovery is exposed as a pop-up which requires user interaction, thus invalidating time measurement.
+We exclude EXCEL-DESKTOP as error recovery is exposed via a pop-up which requires user interaction, thus invalidating time measurements.
 CODEX and CODEX-EDIT use the OpenAI REST API, so they include network time, and we compute the minimum time across temperatures for each benchmark before summarizing as a median.
 For GRMTOOLS, we run the tool 50 times on each formula to obtain 50 candidate repairs, as such we add these times up.
 These repetitions incur repeated processing within GRMTOOLS, unavoidable without significant modifications to the tool.
-In both domains, the median time for LAMIRAGE is substantially lower.